What Causes Hair Loss in Cats? Vet Answers, Symptoms & Treatments

 Physical Examination

 A thorough physical examination allows our vets to determine the hair loss condition and its intensity.
 We may look for signs of parasites, skin infections, or other visible issues.
-In some cases, we may use a special lamp called a Wood's lamp to check for fungal infections like ringworm.
+In some cases, we may use a special lamp called a Wood's lamp to detect fungal infections, such as ringworm.

 Diagnostic Tests